joelnet/the-terminal-cli/README.md

 mail
 ```

-This box will serve as your entrypoint into The Network.
+This box will serve as your entry point into The Network.

-Good Luck!